 The BP33 deposit is located approximately 6 kilometers south of the proposed Grants open pit.
 The BP33 underground deposit will be accessed using a 340 meter decline from the surface, which will be box-cut to a decline connecting the lower levels.
-The mining method selected for the BP33 deposit is sublevel open stope mining.
-Internal pillars will be used for overall stability.
-The narrow ore body width, vertical orientation, competent host rock ground conditions and internal rock pillars will permit sublevel open stoping mining without back fill - a viable low-cost mining method.
 The pillar dimensions are expected to be 15 meters by 15 meters.
 The square shape will provide a greater load-bearing capacity compared to rectangular pillars.
 Mining from BP33 will be done using underground production loaders and the majority of the sublevel retreat mining will be done using remote loaders.
 The haulage path for the BP33 deposit will consist of the stope access development on the production level, the BP33 decline, and a haul road connecting BP33 to the area of the Grants deposit.